 Operating a variety of types of motor vehicles can be dangerous given the amount of traffic and drivers on our Georgia highways.
 Vehicles carry a wide range of dangers in regard to type and structure and operating a motorcycle can pose additional hazards that larger vehicles may not carry.
 Motorcycle accidents prove to be exceptionally dangerous.
 If you or a loved one have been in a motorcycle accident call Wade Law and schedule a free consultation with a Fayetteville motorcycle accident lawyer.
+Our personal injury lawyers in Fayetteville have over 70 years of combined experience helping people injured on Georgia roadways get the compensation they deserve for their injuries.

 Table of Contents